-The trend seems to be fueled mainly by vloggers who share their van customizations and life routines.
-While the vlogs are entertaining, they also serve as a resource for people looking to start living in their own vans.
+The trend appears to be driven primarily by vloggers who share their van customizations and daily routines.
+While the vlogs are entertaining, they also serve as a resource for people looking to start living in their vans.

-The availability of information and inspiration has increased van sales all over the U.S. That said, a quick search for "van life" will show you several blogs, vlogs, and Reddit posts from people who've decided to quit the #vanlife.
+The availability of information and inspiration has increased van sales all over the U.S. That said, a quick search for "van life" will reveal several blogs, vlogs, and Reddit posts from people who have decided to quit the #vanlife.

 Their reason?
 Van life isn't as idyllic as it seems.
 Here are just a few things that newbie digital nomads fail to consider when they start living home-free.